make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   which takes you down through 6 o'clock and back up through 3 o'clock.
 - Or, you can take the short way.
-- For our view transitions, we always want the short way because its what the player would expect.
+- For the view transitions in our game, we always want the short way because its what the player would expect.

 # Linear interpolation or "Lerp"